 A bit of landscape photography from the Yorkshire Dales.
 A tranquil scene of snowdrops growing beside a small stream, protected by moss-covered dry stone walls.

 There are many sheep farms.
 Worth a look … Yorkshire shepherdess

 Traditional farming landscapes of field barns and dry stone walls in the valley of Wensleydale.
 In Winter, cattle were kept in these barns and fed with hay.
-The landscape has been farmed for thousands of years, without it, woodland would cover the moorland.
+The landscape has been farmed for thousands of years.
+Prior to this, it was covered in woodland.